Triple Derivations and Triple Homomorphisms of Perfect Lie Superalgebras

-{{ {$^1$ Information and Computational Science, Jilin Agriculture University,\\ Changchun 130118, China}\\{ {$^2$ School of Mathematics and Statistics, Northeast Normal University,\\ Changchun 130024, China} }}} In this paper, we study triple derivations and triple homomorphisms of perfect Lie superalgebras over a commutative ring $R$.
-It is proved that, if the base ring contains $\frac{1}{2}$, $L$ is a perfect Lie superalgebra with zero center, then every triple derivation of $L$ is a derivation, and every triple derivation of the derivation algebra $ Der (L)$ is an inner derivation.
+{{ {$^1$ College of Information Technology, Jilin Agriculture University,\\ Changchun 130118, China}\\{ {$^2$ School of Mathematics and Statistics, Northeast Normal University,\\ Changchun 130024, China} }}} In this paper, we study triple derivations and triple homomorphisms of perfect Lie superalgebras over a commutative ring $R$.
+It is proved that, if the base ring contains $\frac{1}{2}$, $L$ is a perfect Lie superalgebra with zero center, then every triple derivation of $L$ is a derivation, and every triple derivation of the derivation algebra ${\rm Der}(L)$ is an inner derivation.
 Let $L,~L^{'}$ be Lie superalgebras over a commutative ring $R$, the notion of triple homomorphism from $L$ to $L^{'}$ is introduced.
-We proved that, under certain assumptions, homomorphisms, anti-homomorphisms, and sums of homomorphisms and anti-homomorphisms are all triple homomorphisms.
+We prove that, under certain assumptions, homomorphisms, anti-homomorphisms, and sums of homomorphisms and anti-homomorphisms are all triple homomorphisms.